sineflow/ElasticsearchBundle/Resources/doc/configuration.md

 And here is the breakdown:

+* `languages`: Specifies all languages that will be available for multilanguage properties

+* `metadata_cache_pool`: Optional cache pool to use for metadata caching.
+If not provided, the `cache.system` pool will be used by default

 * `entity_locations` *(required)*: Specifies all directories where the Elasticsearch entities are located

 * `connections` *(required)*: Here you define your Elasticsearch connections.
 In the above example we have only one connection, named **default**, which will be accessible from the service container like **$container->get('sfes.connection.default')** or just **$container->get('sfes.connection')** in case of the default connection.